 B.F.A.
 California Institute of the Arts

 M.S.
 Massachusetts Institute of Technology

 Professor Gianvito is a filmmaker, curator, and critic.
-His films include the feature films The Flower of Pain, Address Unknown, The Mad Songs of Fernanda Hussein, winner of multiple awards including being cited as one of the top ten films of the year by critics in The Chicago Reader, The Boston Phoenix, and Film Comment magazine.
+His films include the feature films The Flower of Pain, Address Unknown, and The Mad Songs of Fernanda Hussein, and is the winner of multiple awards including having been cited as one of the top ten films of the year by critics in The Chicago Reader, The Boston Phoenix, and Film Comment magazine.

 John Gianvito has had retrospectives of his work at the VIENNALE Film Festival in Austria, I Mille Occhi Festival in Trieste, Italy and the Cinema du Reel Festival in Paris, France.
 He is the editor of the book Andrei Tarkovsky: Interviews (University Press of Mississippi).
-In 2012, Gianvito's latest film, the collectively-made Far From Afghanistan, received its world premiere at the Locarno Film Festival in Switzerland and its North American premiere at the Toronto International Film Festival.
+In 2012, Gianvito's film, the collectively-made Far From Afghanistan, received its world premiere at the Locarno Film Festival in Switzerland and its North American premiere at the Toronto International Film Festival.
 Gianvito's most recent work is the documentary Wake (Subic) which premiered in late 2015 at the VIENNALE Film Festival and was cited as one of the top ten films of 2015 in Artforum, Sight & Sound, and Senses of Cinema.
 Wake (Subic) will have its US premiere in February 2016 at the Museum of Modern Art.

-He has taught film production and film history at the University of Massachusetts/Boston, Rhode Island School of Design, and Boston University, and was film curator for 5 years at the Harvard Film Archive.
-In 2001 he was made a Chevalier in the Order of Arts and Letters by the French Ministry of Culture.
+He has taught film production and film history at the University of Massachusetts Boston, Rhode Island School of Design, and Boston University, and was film curator for five years at the Harvard Film Archive.
+In 2001, he was made a Chevalier in the Order of Arts and Letters by the French Ministry of Culture.